 “Not for nothing,” I protested.
 “I’m doing things I’ve never done before.
 Living out all my fantasies.
 Figuring myself out.”

-He waved a dismissive hand, grunting.
+He waved a dismissive hand.
 “You sure are working on something.”

 “I am not.”

 He looked me in the eye, probing.
-“Are you sure?”
+“You serious?”

 “Yeah,” I said, laughing.
 “You want it on a stamp paper?”

 “Man.”
-He slumped back, relief passing over his features.
-“You’re the biggest fool I’ve ever known.”
+He slumped back, looking relieved.
+“Then, you’re the biggest fool I’ve ever known.”